A complete guide to over 50s life insurance

 4. Your age

-There’s also usually a limit on how old you can be when you take out cover, this changes from insurer to insurer but most stop offering cover once you reach 80 years old.
+There’s also usually a limit on how old you can be when you take out cover.
+This changes from insurer to insurer.
+Most stop offering cover once you reach 80 years old.

 The older you are, the more your monthly premiums will be for the same payout.